 A minority of committee members may be drawn from outside the department or program, either from within or outside of the university.
 Like all committee members, such outside members must (a) have a graduate degree in a related field, or (b) have extensive experience in the topic, and (c) demonstrate professional recognition through publications, creative activities, reports, papers or membership in a national professional organization and/or working committees in their institution.
 Individuals from outside the university must submit a CV to, and be approved by, the graduate coordinator of the department or program.

 Once you have formed your committee, you will need to register through the Electronic Thesis and Dissertation (ETD) website.
 A curriculum vitae of a part-time faculty member or off-campus committee member must be uploaded electronically on the ETD website for approval by your committee chair, department graduate coordinator and the Associate Vice President of Graduate Studies.

-Graduate Project/Artistic Performances are a significant undertaking of a pursuit appropriate to professional fields and fine arts.
-It must represent originality and independent thinking, appropriate form and organization and a rationale.
-A Project/Artistic Performance may be an individual or group effort.
+Graduate Projects/Artistic Performances represent the significant undertaking of a pursuit appropriate to professional fields and fine arts.
+Graduate Projects/Artistic Performances must represent originality and independent thinking, appropriate form and organization and a rationale.
+Graduate Projects/Artistic Performances may be individual or group efforts.
 Examples of appropriate projects include the development of curriculum, a market research study for an organization, the testing of a therapy on a particular population or the design of an electronic device.
 In the arts, examples could include a music recital, a music composition, direction of a theatrical performance or a gallery showing of works of art.
 The results must be described and summarized in a written document with an abstract.

 A Comprehensive Examination will test the range of subject matter covered in the student’s graduate program.
 The purpose of the examination is to allow students to demonstrate their ability to integrate content, knowledge, independent thinking and critical analysis.
 At least three committee members must certify to the success or failure of the student in the examination.